 When you can storytell — proving that a particular campaign produced a particular customer — your clients are more likely to connect the dots between your agency’s work and their growth as a business.
-Agencies are using CallRail do this every day, and can quickly sort calls by keywords spotted or Call Highlights and send them over to their clients in order to demonstrate the impact of a campaign or sales script they’ve designed.
+Agencies are using CallRail do this every day, and can quickly sort calls by key terms spotted or Call Highlights and send them over to their clients in order to demonstrate the impact of a campaign or sales script they’ve designed.

 John Gosselin, co-founder and CEO of Boston-based agency Earn More Do Less, spoke with us about just that last year:

 “CallRail has allowed us to say, ‘Hey, listen, we know how to bring in leads and improve your processes.’
 And now we have transparent measurables that go beyond simple vanity metrics.
 The sugar-spike-high marketing data that every business gets but might not understand –– CallRail brings that to life.
 There’s no theory with CallRail.
 It is all real data you can sink your teeth into, and there’s always plenty of meat on the bone.”

 Actually talk about the marketing metrics that really matter!
 Get clear (and stay clear) on client business goals